Skip to content

 • Develop a content curation strategy that highlights the best UGC whilst maintaining brand consistency

-For restaurants, encourage diners to photograph their meals by ensuring excellent presentation.
-Fitness businesses can create transformation challenges that naturally generate before-and-after content.
-Retail stores might develop styling challenges that showcase how customers wear or use products.
+For restaurants, present dishes beautifully so diners want to photograph them.
+Fitness businesses can run transformation challenges.
+These naturally create before-and-after content.
+Retail stores might run styling challenges.
+These show how customers wear or use products.

 Leveraging User-Generated Content for Authentic Engagement